lucaselblanc/pollardsrho/README.md

 ## Algorithm Complexity

- The expected time complexity of Pollard's Rho algorithm for elliptic curves is O(√n), where n is the order of the group to the generating point (G).
+ The expected time complexity of Pollard's Rho algorithm for elliptic curves is O(√n), where n is the order of the group.
 Given secp256k1, this translates to approximately O(2^128), as predicted by the birthday paradox for random walks over a finite group.

 #### Prerequisites